P4bl246/Ensamblador-Assembler/README.en.md

 ------------------------------------------------------
 ## IMPORTANT

-***The source code is written in Spanish if you want to see that in english can use extensions for translate this.***
+***The source code is written in Spanish If you prefer to read it in English, you can use translation extensions in your IDE.***

 **SOME EXTENSIONS FOR VScode:**